siscia/siscia.github.io/_posts/2013-06-22-asciidoc-to-markdown.md

 In markdown it is very similar, but instead of `=` you can use `#`.

-So I just needed a regex to change that `=` in `#`, well I am not a regex espert and I haven't find out any smart way to do it but the one that you can see, I also store the regex in a map to link them each other.
+So I just needed a regex to change that `=` in `#`, well I am not a regex expert and I haven't find out any smart way to do it but the one that you can see, I also store the regex in a map to link them each other.

 {% highlight clojure %}
 (def titles-regex